Tramways in Exeter: Electric era

 From 1882 the Exeter Tramway Company had been operating a horse-drawn tramway service.
 The authority to run this service had been granted under a 21-year act, and so by 1900 the act was coming up for renewal.
 Two private companies approached the city council to seek permission to replace the horse trams with electric trams.
 However, the city council decided to investigate the possibility of running the trams services themselves.
 Members of the Tramways Committee went to visit other tram systems, including ones in London, Birmingham, Southampton and even going to France to visit systems in Paris, Rouen and Le Havre.
 The report prepared by the city surveyor and its electrical engineer supported the adoption of an overhead trolley system.

-In December 1902 a poll of residents was taken on two questions - whether to present a Parliamentary Bill for the right to run the trams and whether the trams should run along the High Street.
+In December 1902 a poll of residents was taken on two questions – whether to present a parliamentary bill for the right to run the trams and whether the trams should run along the High Street.
 The first questions was approved with a 79% majority and the second with a majority of 75%.
 The previous horse tram system had been refused permission to run along the High Street.
-This was despite opposition from some local business leaders such as Charles Josiah Ross (owner of a local draper and outfitters shop) and other firms such as Hinton Lake the chemists and W.R.
-Lisle, jewellers.
+This was despite opposition from some local business leaders such as Charles Josiah Ross (owner of a local draper and outfitters shop) and other firms such as Hinton Lake the chemists and W. R. Lisle, jewellers.

-In 1903 a Bill was passed in Parliament for the right to buy out the Exeter Tramways Company and for the city to build and run a new system.
+The Exeter Corporation Act 1903 (3 Edw.
+7. c. clxxxii) was passed in Parliament for the right to buy out the Exeter Tramways Company and for the city to build and run a new system.
 The cost of setting up the electric tramways was £65,200.
 The cost included £6,800 to buy out the previous company and all the track, stock and horses.
 Construction of the tramways involved considerable disruption to the High Street with the road being dug up and a number of properties being demolished to make way for the trams.
 This led to St Petrocks Church being on the street frontage (having previously been hidden) and the demolition of its porch.

 The first test of the new electric trams took place on 24 March 1905 from the new depot at the end of Paris Street.
 The tram had just set off towards Livery Dole when all its lights went out.
 Fortunately this was found to simply be a minor problem with the engagement of the trolley arm and The Board of Trade Inspector approved the system.